island-is/handbook/continuous-delivery.md

 Code and assets from [island.is] are packaged in Docker containers and stored in a private Docker registry hosted in AWS [ECR].
 The [ECR] is configured to perform [vulnerability scanning](https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-scanning.html) of all Docker images pushed to it.

-When the CI process finishes successfully and has published assets, we trigger the Delivery pipeline.
+When the CI process finishes successfully and has published assets, we trigger the Delivery pipeline to the Dev environment.

 ## Configuration